Go East Young Man2023-04-04T17:01:40+00:00

 • Support vehicle for luggage and passengers

-• 15 nights in typical mid-range local hotels, one simple overnight stay at Rongbuk Monastery
+• 14 nights in typical mid-range local hotels, one basic overnight stay at Everest

-• Motorcycle of choice, partial insurance with deductible
+• Choice of motorcycle, partial comprehensive insurance with deductible

-• Breakfast, lunch snack, dinner, mineral water throughout the entire tour, non-alcoholic drinks with meals
+• Breakfast, lunch snacks, dinner, mineral water throughout the tour, soft drinks with meals

-• All entrance fees for attractions mentioned in the itinerary
+• All entrance fees for attractions mentioned in the tour desciption

 • Domestic flights Chengdu – Shangri-La and Lhasa – Chengdu

-• All Tibet travel permits (Tibet Travel Permit)
+• All Tibet travel permits (Tibet Travel Permit), all necessary translations of documents

 Not included Services